Hiking Wetterhorn Peak, Colorado – Trail Map, Pictures, Description & More

 Thursday Night

-Snow showers likely after 11pm.
-Mostly cloudy, with a low around 8.
-Southwest wind 20 to 30 mph.
-Chance of precipitation is 70%.
-New snow accumulation of 1 to 3 inches possible.
+A chance of snow showers and a slight chance of thunderstorms.
+Mostly cloudy, with a low around 17.
+Chance of precipitation is 40%.
+New snow accumulation of around one inch possible.

 Friday

-Snow showers likely.
-Mostly cloudy, with a low around -3.
+Snow showers likely and a chance of thunderstorms.
+Partly sunny, with a high near 27.
 Chance of precipitation is 70%.
-New snow accumulation of 1 to 3 inches possible.
+New snow accumulation of 2 to 4 inches possible.

 Directions & Parking